acopetrovic/movie-store/README.md

 The application uses Mustache logic-less templates for html pages, Clostache is Mustache for Clojure.
 Ring is used as a basic for this web application.
 It uses Compojure as routing library for Ring.
 Application should allow a user to create a new actor, update, delete, and read all the actors from database.
 It should also allow for creation of a new producer and cinema, update, delete and read all producers and cinemas from database.
 It also this web application should read all movies from database.
+In this app we have statistic number data for movies, actors, producers and cinemas, also we have average price for all movies.

 ## User demo introduction